© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Smethwick Engine House is a scheduled monument protected by Historic England under reference 1005887.
 View the official record →

-Smethwick Engine House is a Grade II listed industrial building located in Staffordshire, dating to the early nineteenth century.
+Smethwick Engine House is a Grade II listed structure dating from the early nineteenth century, located in Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005887.

 Smethwick Engine House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005887.